TrivialInteractive/Roslyn-CSharp-2.0-Samples/Samples/Code Examples/00 Getting Started/Ex10_CompileAndLoadSyntaxTree.md

 ---

 #### Compile And Load Syntax Tree
-Firstly you can compile and load a source string containg C# code as shown below.
+Firstly you can compile and load a C# syntax tree as shown below.

 ```cs
 public class CompileAndLoadSource : MonoBehaviour